initializ-buildpacks/composer-install/README.md

 # PHP Composer Install Cloud Native Buildpack

-This buildpack runs the [composer](https://getcomposer.org/) command `composer install`  to download project dependencies.
-It requires both `composer` and `php` on the path (see [requires](#requires)).
+This buildpack runs the [composer](https://getcomposer.org/) command `composer install`  to download project dependencies It requires both `composer` and `php` on the path (see [requires](#requires)).

 A usage example can be found in the